juno-fx/Helios/README.md

 > accessing a local graphics card, you can modify the `compose.yml` file in the root of the repository and run
 > `make <distro>` to start the container with your custom configuration.
 Please make sure to change this file back to
 > the original state before committing your changes.

+## Acknowledgements

+Helios is built on the shoulders of giants.
+We would like to acknowledge the following projects and teams for inspiring us:

+- [Kasm](https://www.kasmweb.com/kasmvnc) for providing the base VDI solution for our containerized desktops.
+- [Linuxserver.io](https://www.linuxserver.io/) for their incredible work which heavily inspires our workflow.